A Nodal Immersed Finite Element-Finite Difference Method: Implementation

 in which $\Fb_{\text{B}}$ has units of force per unit volume.
 Additionally, a body force with only the damping term may be used for a flexible structure to assist the system in reaching steady state.
 We use the same scaling as used for the surface penalty parameters.

 Finally, both the fluid and solid are modeled as incompressible in our benchmarks.
-Incompressibility on the Cartesian grid is ensured in the discretized equations throughout the entire computational domain, meaning $\Div \ub = 0$ in a discrete sense for all $\xb \in \Omega$.
+Incompressibility on the Cartesian grid is ensured in the discretized equations throughout the entire computational domain, i.e., $\nabla_h \cdot \ub = 0$ in each Cartesian grid cell.
 However, when the discrete velocity is restricted to the structural mesh, pointwise incompressibility is generally lost, and $J \neq 1$ for some points $\xb \in \soliddom$.
 This results mainly from the discrete coupling operators, the choice of finite element space for the structural velocity and deformation, and time integration errors.
-Vadala-Roth \etal~demonstrated that using a penalty function valid in the solid region and material models with modified tensor invariants substantially decreases errors in solid incompressibility in the discretized IFED equations~\cite{Vadala-Roth2020}.
-These material models lead to Cauchy stresses of the form
+Using a penalty function valid in the solid region and material models with modified tensor invariants substantially decreases errors in solid incompressibility in the discretized IFED equations~\cite{Vadala-Roth2020}.
+Section 2.4 of Vadala-Roth \etal~\cite{Vadala-Roth2020} defines the modified material models used in the benchmarks below.
+These modified material models lead to Cauchy stresses of the form

-in which $\pstab$ is an additional isotropic (pressure-like) stress that penalizes dilatational deformations and $\cauchyv = \frac{\mu}{2}\left(\nabla \ub + \nabla \ub^T \right)$ is the viscous stress.
+in which $\FFb = J^{-1/3} \FF$, $\pstab$ is an additional isotropic (pressure-like) stress that penalizes dilatational deformations, and $\cauchyv = \frac{\mu}{2}\left(\nabla \ub + \nabla \ub^T \right)$ is the viscous stress.
 We choose a stabilizing pressure such that $\pstab = 0$ when $J = 1$.
 This ensures that the penalty stress has no effect in the continuous formulation, in which incompressibility ($J=1$) is exactly maintained.
 For our benchmarks, we use $\pstab = -\frac{\kappas}{J}\ln J$, in which $\kappas$ is the \emph{numerical bulk modulus} determined from other material parameters.
 Note that the values for $\kappas$ are particularly low if compared to other penalty methods such as Reese \etal~\cite{Reese1999} because the structure ``inherits'' some incompressibility from the Cartesian discretization used to approximate the Eulerian velocity that is projected to obtain the Lagrangian velocity; see Table~\ref{tb:cb-param}.